Click here to go to “Bible Studies on the Doctrine of the Church” from other books of the Bible.

 Let me first point to and comment on Song of Solomon, 2.16: “My beloved is mine, and I am his: he feedeth among the lilies.”
 This Song of Solomon expresses the highest spiritual state of the relationship between the Lord Jesus Christ and the believer.
 There is no other book of the Bible which portrays this relationship any better that this little book, and there is no higher plane than this right here: “My beloved is mine and I am his.”
 This is one of the deepest, most profound of all theological truths which our Lord Jesus Christ put into seven simple words: “Ye in me, and I in you” (John 14.20).
 The bride says, “My beloved is mine, and I am his.”
 The Lord Jesus said, in effect, ‘Down here I took your place when I died on the cross.
 I am in you.
 Now you are to show forth My life down here in this world.”
 Of course, we can only do that in the power of the Holy Spirit.
-But we are in him up there–seated in the heavenlies, accepted in the Beloved, joined to Him, risen with Christ.
+But we are in him in heavenly places (the suffix ly denotes like, as manly (man-like, or lovely (love-like), accepted in the Beloved, joined to Him, risen with Christ.
 “If ye then be risen with Christ, seek those things which are above, where Christ sitteth on the right hand of God” (Colossians 3.1).
 How wonderful!
 Of, my friend, if you are a child of God, why don’t you tell Him that you love Him?

 Summary of Song of Solomon